 (8) Attached as an Exhibit (a) to a pleading filed with a court in a case involving the employer, or (b) for public companies, attached to an SEC filing.

 Canada: The NEGOTECH database provides recent collective bargaining agreements for bargaining units under Federal and provincial jurisdiction.

-More Sources: To find more sources for CBAs, see the Catherwood Library's Collective Bargaining Research Guide and/or Finding U.S. Collective Bargaining Agreements by Jan Bissett and Margi Heinen.
+More Sources: To find more sources for CBAs, see the Catherwood Library's Collective Bargaining, Labor Relations, and Labor Unions page and/or Finding U.S. Collective Bargaining Agreements by Jan Bissett and Margi Heinen.